loicreynier/awesome-modding/README.md

 > Miscellaneous modding tools.

 - [INI Writer](https://arcturusforge.itch.io/ini-writer) - File editor with a From Editor that brings the complexity of writing `.ini` files away from the user.
+- [Steam Workshop Downloader](https://steamworkshopdownloader.io) - Site helping to download files from the Steam workshop using `SteamCMD`.

 ## Post-processing & Shaders